🔥 Online shop now open 🔥

 Flip tricks, grinds, skateparks

-If you want to learn tricks mainly, you’re best off with a double-kick skateboard.
+If you want to learn tricks, you’re best off with a double-kick skateboard.

 Portability with occasional flip tricks